Pamirs Adventure & Silk Road Legends

 Footwear

-1 Lightweight trekking boots that support the ankle and have good treads GORE-TEX (Scarpa Kailash GTX, Salomon Quest 4D GTX, The North Face Wreck Mid GTX or similar)
+1 Lightweight trekking boots, ankle locking, with good treads GORE-TEX (Scarpa kailash GTX, Salomon Quest 4D GTX, The North Face Wreck Mid GTX or similar)

-3 Flip-flops / sandals / Crocs For walking around the camp area
+3 Flip-flops/sandals/crocs For walking around the camp's surroundings

 Outerwear